Cotoneaster dammeri ‘Streib’s Findling’: The Fragrant Ground Cover

-Cotoneaster dammeri ‘Streib’s Findling’ or otherwise known as Cotoneaster ‘Streib’s Findling’, Baerberry cotoneaster, Barberry cotoneaster, or Cotoneaster procumbens ‘Streib’s Findling’.
-It is a mat-forming evergreen shrub and a member of the Rosaceae family of plants and native to central and southern China, this ground cover plant offers a range of attractive features for your landscape.
+Cotoneaster dammeri ‘Streib’s Findling’, also known as Cotoneaster ‘Streib’s Findling,’ Baerberry cotoneaster, Barberry cotoneaster, or Cotoneaster procumbens ‘Streib’s Findling,’ is a mat-forming evergreen shrub and a member of the Rosaceae family.
+Native to central and southern China, this ground cover plant offers a range of attractive features for your landscape.